 You may use the same scheme regards television or theater projects with one exception –be shy about telling about a school theater.
 It’s also an important experience to share.

 Commercials are different.
 They’re not always necessary.
 So, just add “available upon request”.

-So, take time to work on a resume and make it as good as you’re on stage.
-Don’t ever lose a chance to show your talent and get maybe a next big breakthrough in your whole career.
+So, take time to work on resume formatting and make it as good as you’re on stage.
+Don’t ever lose a chance to show your talent and get maybe the next big breakthrough in your whole career.
 Be respectful to casting directors and eager to get an audition.